-My Report of Spreading Hungarian History between 2016 and 2021
+My Report on Spreading Hungarian History between 2016 and 2022

-Spreading Hungarian history in the English language in the jungle of Facebook: a report and summary of my work done in the last five years (2016-2021)
+Spreading Hungarian history in the English language in the jungle of Facebook: a report and summary of my work done in the last six years (2016-2022)

 At the same time, many non-Hungarians in the world are very much interested in Hungarian history.
 It is good to have unbiased and proper historical knowledge for everyone because it can clarify misunderstandings between nations in Central Europe.
 If we know the historical causes, modern-day tensions can be eased.
 By all means, it seems necessary to make fundamental historical information about Hungary available in the English language.
 It would also serve our country’s image, and on Facebook, we could reach out to people whom we could not address otherwise.